 While most Nigerians are adept at hiding and ignoring their nation’s hunger and poverty, the past year has not permitted the continuation of that habit without presenting massive allowances for exposure.
-The current consensus is, “there is untold hunger in Nigeria” and it is hounding over 120 million citizens (who used to live on less than $1.25 a day but it is more like less than $0.50 today) as if with sheer punitive vengeance.
+The current consensus is, “there is untold hunger in Nigeria” and it is hounding over 120 million citizens (who used to live on less than $1.25 a day but it is more like less than $0.50 today) as if with a sheer punitive vengeance.
 Starvation is becoming commonplace yet death by starvation in the land would be unthinkable to most Nigerians.
 Think again.
 The aspect of hunger most are unlikely to handle is, who is to blame?

 Blame is not the purpose of this article.
 The hunger indicated here is both literal (lack of bread on the table) and figurative (lack of bread in one’s pocket).
 While hunger is a terrible and devastating portion for people unfortunate enough to experience it involuntarily and enduringly, a wealthy Nigerian I met two days ago seriously thinks Nigeria’s new mass hunger experience is a true blessing to the nation.
 The man’s reason is that most Nigerians have been too unrealistically driven towards financial gain and luxury lifestyles for far too long in a country that is neither developed enough nor rich enough to meet such grand expectations; it is a ‘consume first, produce later’ economy.